 The velour fabric is extended to different fields of post-production care after weaving is finished.
 While polyester or cotton fabrics can dye before weaving, the dyeing process can also do after the fabric finishes.
-To keep the blaze from accelerating, the polyester velour used for stage screens usually is treated with a flame retardant.
+To keep the blaze from accelerating, the polyester velour used for stage screens is usually treated with a flame retardant.

 Different types of velour fabric

 Cotton was used to make all Vellore fabrics in the past.
-Cotton velour, a less expensive alternative to silk velvet, had much of the same characteristics as silk velvet.
+Cotton velour, a less expensive alternative to silk velvet, had many of the same characteristics as silk velvet.
 Cotton velour is still mainly used to produce garments or furnishings due to the emergence of synthetic velour.

 Synthetic velour of polyester or equivalent fiber is less expensive than cotton velour and also looks fine under flame-retardant use, making it an ideal material for stage screens.
 Some synthetic velours are made of poly/spandex, making them very stretchy.
 While polyester velour resembles cotton velour in appearance, it is not as smooth to the touch.
-Although seeing 100 percent polyester velour used as a textile material was uncommon, nowadays 100% polyester velour is becoming more popular thanks to its soft hand feel and less cost.
+Although seeing 100 percent polyester velour used as a textile material was uncommon, nowadays, 100% polyester velour is becoming more popular thanks to its soft hand feel and less cost.

 Leather Velour is a type of animal hide textile with a structure similar to that of a chamois or hand.
 This fragile leather style is widely used to make shoes and watch bands because it is camouflaged with chromium and has a slightly softer top surface.
 It's also suitable for making leather jackets and upholstery.